 PCT Backpacking Gadgets/Tools

 Headlamp: I used a Pretzl headlamp but wasn’t sold on it.
-The Black Diamond Storm is built for surviving long distance thru-hiking.
-It is waterproof and has red and green night vision modes for late night reading in your tent that won’t kill your eyes.
-It uses 4 AAA batteries and shows battery life remaining when switching on the headlamp.
+The Black Diamond Spot 325 is built for surviving long distance thru-hiking.
+It is waterproof and has a red night vision mode for late night reading in your tent that won’t kill your eyes.
+It uses 3 AAA batteries and shows battery life remaining when switching on the headlamp.

 Watch: Armitron Sport Digital Watch – This thing took a beating and survived.
 You’ll want a watch–pulling out your phone to check the time is annoying plus having a back-up alarm and time source is great in case you run out of phone battery or your phone stops working.